mlerin558521-afk/Pharmacy-Prescription-Transaction-Management-Final-Project-/README.md

 # Pharmacy-Prescription-Transaction-Management-Final-Project-

-# Changes made
+# Revision and Improvement

 **LoginFrame**

-- changed how it looks.
+- changed the login page.
-- added an information form when you click sign up.
+- added an information details as per said by the panelist in the Sign up page

-**InventoryManager/ShopPanel/StocksPanel**

-- added a running time for the searching algorithm.
+- removed the run time below.

 **Notification**

-- added time and date as per told by the panelist.
-- making the latest notification above as also per told by the panelist.
+- made the latest notification above instead of it showing in the bottom.

-**DoctorAvailabilityPanel**
+- added time and date of the notification.

+**ShopPanel**
+- whenever you purchased an item, it will direct you to the Payment tab when you clicked "proceed to payment".

+**PaymentUserPanel**
+- added the visual choice of payment.

+**Overall changes**
+- removed all the box icon
-- changing the colors and removing the random box thing.
+- changed the colors (some)